damiensgit/gobius/QUICKSTART.md

    > ⚠️ **Important**: Never share or commit your private key.
 Keep your `config.json` file secure.

-   > **Note**: Ensure your IPFS daemon is running and accessible at the configured URL.
+   > **Note**: Ensure your IPFS daemon is running and accessible at the configured URL (`ipfs.http_client.url`).
 If you're running IPFS on a different host or port, adjust the URL accordingly.
+The default `/ip4/127.0.0.1/tcp/5001` assumes IPFS is running locally.

    > **Cog Model URLs**: Replace `<cog-url>` with the actual URL of the Cog model you are using.
 You can add multiple URLs if needed.